 , and January Jones

-toting a yoga mat, bringing increasing awareness and cool factor to the practice of prenatal yoga.
+toting a yoga mat, bringing increased awareness and cool factor to the practice of prenatal yoga.
 While celebrity endorsements are great, are you aware of the amazing power of prenatal yoga for both mom and baby?
-At a glance, here’s a top five of the many, many benefits of prenatal yoga
+At a glance, here are a top five of the many, many benefits of prenatal yoga

 according to my students.
 The power of prenatal is nearly endless, but here’s a start.

 1. Prenatal yoga doubles as a therapy session and support group.

 classes with extended check-in time, during which each mom introduces herself, shares how she’s feeling – physically AND emotionally – and has the opportunity to ask questions of fellow students.
 This period provides an awesome peer support network for the mom and the opportunity to share with others beyond her doctor and partner.
 Sometimes this is the longest part of the class – and that’s okay!
 Moms share tips and learn from each other with every class, as well as realize that their feelings and experiences are normal.
 Tears and laughter are the norm, as are strong friendships that result from sharing the journey of pregnancy.

 2. Yoga can help turn a breech or posterior baby.

 When the baby is not positioned head down and facing downward, a host of poses can encourage him/her to turn.
 Downward Facing Dog, Extended Puppy, Bridge, Cat/Cow or pelvic rocking, even Legs Up the Wall poses have the power to rotate the baby.
 This is amazing and can possibly prevent a cesarean section too – often a surprise for my first-time moms.